raymondworkshop/old.myblog/_posts/diary/2020-01-03-daily-review.md

   * transfer to-do-list to what-do-list
   * TODO

+#### 2020-12-12

+#### 2020-12-11
+  * TODO
+    - read <Mastery>
+      + finish 2 chapters, and finish 1 chapter on <atomic habit>

+    - finish the summary of psychology course
+      + write a draft, #todo try to apply to use it

+    - join the seminor on japanese, and practice a bit
+      + boring, #todo spend more time on Japanese

+    - practicer a bit English
+      + #not

+    - try to buy MSFT, and sell VHT
+      + done, improve the sell/buy contions

+  * toimprove
+    - cannot work at home
+    - Only watch shows on ipad

 #### 2020-12-10
   * TODO
     - CHECK Monk framework, and read <Mastery> by George Leonard
+      + finish 2 chapters

     - Write summary about the course on psychology
+      + write a bit, because of less info, #todo in next day

     - Write some code
+      + #not, find a bit boring, and no passion

     - Practice my english and cantonese
+      + done, see a tv cantonese serious
+      + done, six friends is becoming more interesting, especially in the dating parts

     - try to buy Uniqlo MA-1 suit at shatin
+      + done, buy one Uniqlo suit
+      + Unidlo is a good brand for me

     - SELL voo tonight, and try to buy MSFT on futu
+      + Done, sell voo at a resonable price
+      + #not buy MSFT, because cannot transfer money at night

+  * toimprove
+    - didn't do anyting at home

 #### 2020-12-07
   * toimprove